alankrantas/alankrantas/notes/investigations.md

 - Oksana Shologon - HR
 - Sergey Likharev - Sales Director

 And it seems both Tibbos' solutions are based on **AggreGate**, a Russian IoT company operating mostly in Russian domestic market.
+Tibbo even uses a URL with its name (`http://aggregate.tibbo.com`).

 So Tibbo Technology Inc. is in fact a Russian company washing its origin to Taiwan, possibly to avoid sanctions.